 Apache is a freely available UNIX-based Web server.
 It is currently the most commonly used Web server on the Internet.
-Find more information about Apache at the Apache Web site at http://www.apache.org.
+More information about Apache can be found at the Apache Web site at http://www.apache.org.

 Novell AppArmor contains applications and limits the actions they are permitted to take.
 It uses privilege confinement to prevent attackers from using malicious programs on the protected server and even using trusted applications in unintended ways.

 Pattern in system or network activity that signals a possible virus or hacker attack.
 Intrusion detection systems might use attack signatures to distinguish between legitimate and potentially malicious activity.

 By not relying on attack signatures, Novell AppArmor provides "proactive" instead of "reactive" defense from attacks.
 This is better because there is no window of vulnerabilty where the attack signature must be defined for Novell AppArmor as it does for products using attack signatures to secure their networks.

 Graphical User Interface.
 Refers to a software front-end meant to provide an attractive and easy-to-use interface between a computer user and application.
 Its elements include such things as windows, icons, buttons, cursors, and scroll bars.

 Host Intrusion Prevention.
 Works with the operating system kernel to

 block abnormal application behavior in the expectation that the

 abnormal behavior represents an unknown attack.
 Blocks malicious